Mars Bar Cake is without a doubt a retro children’s party classic – it’s ridiculously simple to make and absolutely no-one can resist it!

 - Grease and line a 9x9 baking tin with baking parchment.

 - Melt the Mars Bars, butter and golden syrup together over a low heat in a large saucepan.
-The nougat in the Mars bar will take a while to melt down so keep stirring until you have a smooth, melted mixture.
+The nougat in the Mars bar will take a while to melt down so keep stirring with a wooden spoon until you have a smooth, melted mixture.

-- Pour the rice crispies over the melted mixture and stir very well until all the rice crispies are coated.
+- Pour the rice crispies over the melted mixture and stir very well until all the rice crispies are coated in the melted Mars bar mixture.

-- Pour into the tin, smooth the top and pop in the fridge while you melt the chocolate for the topping.
+- Pour into the tin, smooth the top and pop in the fridge (or leave on the kitchen counter if your kitchen isn't too hot) while you melt the chocolate for the topping.

 - Melt the milk chocolate in the microwave or in a heatproof bowl set over a pan of simmering water.
 Pour the melted chocolate all over the crispy cake.
 Decorate with chopped Mars Bar pieces if desired.

-- Leave to set in the fridge for about an hour before cutting into slices.
+- Leave to set in the fridge for an hour or two before cutting into slices with a large sharp knife.

 Nutrition Information: